-Good thing now is that if you’re using AliExpress and you can’t agree with your supplier that the package is lost that you can open a dispute.
+The good thing now is that if you're using AliExpress and you can't agree with your supplier that the package is lost, you can open a dispute.

 Do you want to learn more ways to deal with long shipping times when dropshipping from China?
 Then I suggest reading my article here!

-Of course, knowing about all kind of different refund requests is one thing, but learning how to handle refunds and returns in your own dropshipping store will bring it to the next level!
+Of course, knowing about all kinds of different refund requests is one thing, but learning how to handle refunds and returns in your own dropshipping store will bring it to the next level!

 So what to say then?